barbazul/1kfa/mod_guide_gm.md

 conflict with that setting and its denizens, action is inevitable.
 You’ll honestly portray the repercussions of that action.

+Introduce challenges.
+Unfriendly NPCs, monsters, puzzles, or the troubles of the setting should regularly confront the characters.

 ## Move the spotlight

 The general attention of people sitting at the table is called "the